AshwinChugh/Guest-Control/README.md

  ## Getting Started
  If you want to further edit this program, you can do so by forking this repository.
- If you want the precompiled binaries, you can download them [here](https://pages.github.com/).
+ I will be posting the precompiled binaries soon.
 This project is still in development and is far from being completed.
 Currently taking a short hiatus and focusing on other things.

  ## Built With
  -C# and the .Net Framework <br/>